cadscriptHQ/cadscript/README.md

 * Construction planes (TODO, planned for version 1.0)
 * Revolve and loft operation (TODO, planned for version 1.0)
 * Assemblies (TODO, planned for version 1.0)
+* OpenSCAD to Cadscript conversion utility (TODO, planned for version 1.5)

 ## API Design